alannaa/alannaa/README.md

 I'm Lana.
 I'm a software engineer and former master’s student of computer science at Northeastern University.

 Currently...
-- 🔭 Working as: a software devlopment engineer at [AWS](https://aws.amazon.com)
+- 🔭 Working as: software devlopment engineer at [AWS](https://aws.amazon.com)
 - 🌱 Learning: all things IAAS/Cloud
 - 🤔 Looking for help with: getting started contributing to open source...
 - 💬 Ask me about: internship success tips 😎